QP/C++ 8.1.2

 Attention

-This operation is typically used via macros POST() and POST_X().
+This operation should be called via the macros POST() and POST_X().
 This is because the last parameter sender might be defined/provided only in the Spy build configuration (see Q_SPY).
 The macros ignore the sender parameter outside the Spy configuration, so the same code builds correctly in all configurations.

 Note